 Almost 630,000 North Carolina households don't have enough to eat.

-North Carolina has the 8th highest rate of food insecurity in the nation.
+North Carolina is the 10th hungriest state in the nation.

 Almost 1 in 4 children in North Carolina faces hunger on a regular basis (24.6%).